AhaRobot: A Low-Cost Open-Source Bimanual Mobile Manipulator for Embodied AI: Related Works

 \section{Related Works}

-\textbf{Mobile Manipulator:} Mobile manipulation robots are capable of whole-body coordinated mobility and dexterous manipulation~\cite{fuMobileALOHALearning2024}.
-One common method for constructing a mobile manipulator is to mount an industrial robotic arm on a mobile base~\cite{xiongAdaptiveMobileManipulation2024, shawBimanualDexterityComplex2024, spahnDemonstratingAdaptiveMobile2024, fuMobileALOHALearning2024, pengRevolutionizingBatteryDisassembly2024, wuTidyBotOpenSourceHolonomic2024}.
-Some research~\cite{xieCoupledActivePerception2024, liDynamicInteractionControl2024, zhangLearningOpenTraverse2024} suggests replacing the base with a quadrupedal robot to enhance terrain adaptability.
-However, these designs often struggle with limited lifting freedom and dual-arm coordination, resulting in a constrained working area.
-Several efforts~\cite{bajracharyaMobileManipulationSystem2020, bajracharyaDemonstratingMobileManipulation2023, smithDesignStickbugSixArmed2024, lenzNimbRoWinsANA2023, kempDesignStretchCompact2022} focus on developing new robotic configurations from scratch to overcome these challenges.
-These typically involve multiple custom components and are costly, making future enhancements difficult. \rob utilizes off-the-shelf components with low-cost configurations.
-Also, users can easily begin experiments with an identical robot setup as \rob with a fully open-source installation guide.
+\textbf{Mobile Manipulator:} A common approach to building a mobile manipulator is to mount an industrial robotic arm on a mobile base~\cite{xiongAdaptiveMobileManipulation2024, shawBimanualDexterityComplex2024, spahnDemonstratingAdaptiveMobile2024, fuMobileALOHALearning2024, pengRevolutionizingBatteryDisassembly2024, wuTidyBotOpenSourceHolonomic2024}.
+While effective for basic tasks, these platforms typically lack dual-arm coordination and vertical lifting capability, which are essential for whole-body household manipulation~\cite{fuMobileALOHALearning2024, anjariaYORYourOwn2026, wang2025xlerobot, erciyesConeEOpenSource2025}.
+Some research~\cite{xieCoupledActivePerception2024, liDynamicInteractionControl2024, zhangLearningOpenTraverse2024} replaces the wheeled base with a quadrupedal robot to enhance terrain adaptability, yet these designs still struggle with limited lifting ability and dual-arm coordination, resulting in a constrained working area.
+Another line of work~\cite{bajracharyaMobileManipulationSystem2020, bajracharyaDemonstratingMobileManipulation2023, smithDesignStickbugSixArmed2024, lenzNimbRoWinsANA2023, huangOpenPyRoA1Open2026} develops entirely new configurations from scratch.
+These typically involve multiple custom CNC parts that are difficult to fabricate and hinder reproducibility.
+Hello Robot Stretch~\cite{kempDesignStretchCompact2022} similarly relies on numerous custom components for its telescoping arm, leading to a complex structure and high cost.
+In contrast, \rob is built entirely from off-the-shelf components with a lifting-rail mechanism that eliminates counter-gravity torque requirements, achieving high degrees of freedom and a large workspace at low cost.
+A complete open-source guide enables exact replication.